 What’s the difference between a Vortex and Orifice Flow Control system?

-Vortex Flow Control Valves and Orifice Flow Control Chambers are used to support the management of Sustainable Drainage Systems (SuDS) and the sewer infrastructure as part of a designed attenuation system.
-Both systems are highly effective but if you’re considering which one to use on your project, what’s the difference?
-Here’s a useful guide.
+Vortex Flow Control Valves and Orifice Flow Control Chambers are used to manage Sustainable Drainage Systems (SuDS) and protect sewer infrastructure as part of a designed attenuation system.
+Both are highly effective; if you’re deciding which to use, here’s a quick guide to how they work and how they differ.

 What are the systems used for?

-Both systems are used alongside an attenuation system to control the flow of stormwater and help prevent flooding.
-With the increased acreage of hard-surfaced, urbanised land in the UK and the increased cost of developed land, Sustainable Drainage Systems (SUDS) are becoming an increasingly important topic with developers and is being driven by the UK government.
+Both systems sit alongside an attenuation solution to control the discharge of stormwater and help prevent flooding.
+With increasing areas of hard-surfaced, urbanised land in the UK, SuDS are a growing priority for developers and local authorities, and are being strongly encouraged by UK policy.

-A Vortex Flow Control System is a self-activating device based on the principle of vortex hydrodynamics – it uses hydraulic effect without the need for moving parts or power to control the flow of stormwater.
+A Vortex Flow Control is a self-activating device based on vortex hydrodynamics.
+It uses hydraulic effects—without moving parts or external power—to regulate outflow.

-Orifice Flow Control Systems are pre-fabricated structured twin-wall chambers that incorporate an integral orifice plate flow control.
+Orifice Flow Control systems are pre-fabricated twin-wall chambers incorporating an orifice plate.
+The plate provides a fixed hydraulic restriction to regulate flow and reduce downstream pressure.

-• The outlet of a Vortex Flow Control Valve can be up to 6 times larger than a traditional orifice plate, significantly reducing the risk of blockages and the associated maintenance costs.
+• Blockage risk: The outlet on a Vortex Flow Control can be up to six times larger than a traditional orifice plate for the same design flow, significantly reducing blockage risk and maintenance.

-• Minimal maintenance is required with a Vortex Flow Control because they are self-activating with no moving parts or power supply requirements.
+• Maintenance & Power: Vortex devices are self-activating with no moving parts or power supply—minimising maintenance needs.

 How can we help?

-We provide a range of Vortex Flow Control and Orifice Flow Control Systems to suit your needs and budget.
-Our team of specialists can provide you with expert advice on which system would be best suited to your application.
-Please call us today on 0121 351 3230.
+We supply a full range of Vortex Flow Control and Orifice Flow Control systems and can advise on sizing, siting, and specification to suit your SuDS design and budget.
+Call our specialists today on 0121 351 3230.

 Alternatively, fill out our enquiry form: